Beniasoff/A-hitch-hikers-guide-to-jupyter/README.md

 ```zsh
 alias myplace='cd  /cs/labs/mornitzan/<your username>'
 ```
-# Side Quest in a virtual envoriment
+# Side Quest in a virtual enviroment

 You are going to be using a lot of different packages over the course of your time here you will want to create a vitrual enviroment for each project to avoid confilicts and installation issues (if only we could this in the real world!).